Florida Wildlife Parks

 Discovery Cove takes it a step further with interaction with tropical reef fish and the chance to swim with a dolphin.

-Cypress Gardens was originally a botanical garden, zoo and ski-show but recently included a number of rides and a water park though it is now closed again.
+Cypress Gardens was originally a botanical garden, small zoo and ski-show but included a number of rides and a water park.
+However it closed and was subsequently re-opened in 2011 as Legoland Florida but minus the animals.

 There is also Gatorland where over 5000 alligators are housed, some are for show but others are actually farmed for their meat and skin; a bit of a strange combination !!